demisto/content/Packs/PAN-OS/Playbooks/playbook-PAN-OS_-_Block_IPs_From_EDL_-_Custom_Block_Rule_README.md

-This playbook blocks IP addresses from External Dynamic List using Custom Block Rules in Palo Alto Networks Panorama or Firewall.
-The playbook receives EDL name as input, creates a custom "from" directional rule to block, and commits the configuration.
+This playbook blocks IP addresses from an External Dynamic List using Custom Block Rules in Palo Alto Networks Panorama or Firewall.
+The playbook receives an EDL name as input, creates a custom "from" directional rule to block, and commits the configuration.

 ## Dependencies